liuj05/Mutation_Test/README.md

 - [x] CRCR: Replaces a constant a with its negation, or with 1, 0, a + 1, a – 1.

+- [x] OSBN: Replaces a shift operator with bitwise operators.

+- [x] AND: Remove two arguments in methods.

 Test Projects:

 - https://github.com/gaul/are-we-consistent-yet